2022 Player Registrations are now open - click here to register.

 To play for Ponsonby Premiers is, and has always been, a mark of achievement for any player in Auckland.

 Women’s rugby is one of the biggest growth areas in the club, and the Fillies are the flagship team.
-They are always among the leaders in an increasingly strong competition and in 2017 six members of the side were chosen for the Black Ferns – a remarkable indication of the strength in the side.
+We are the current Auckland Rugby Premier 15's Champions, winning the "Coleman Shield".
+In 2017, six members of the Fillies were chosen for the Black Ferns – a remarkable indication of the strength in the side.
 A women’s development competition, aimed at helping those who have little or no rugby experience and playing 10-a-side rather than 15s, is also under way and this is an opportunity the club is keen to take advantage of.
 The club sees this as a chance to build players’ skills to the point where they are firstly back-ups for the Fillies and then contenders for places.

 As the name suggests, everyone in this team is regarded as a potential Premier player.
 Standards have to be kept high because injury, demands of selectors or any unforeseen event can mean promotion to the top team, and the player is expected to be able to fit in seamlessly.
 The team often trains with the Premiers, so players have an understanding of moves and tactics that are shared by both sides.
 At all times the intention is to bring the Development team players as close to Premier standard as possible.